-One day a few weeks into the summer, I came upon James just as he was opening the Visitor's Center.
-The cool morning had already turned humid, but James had a smile on his face and, apparently, a song in his heart.
+One morning I came upon James just as he was opening the Visitor's Center.
+It was already humid, but James had a smile on his face and a song in his heart.
 "You're whistling, this early?"
 I asked.

-He stopped whistling to answer me.
+He stopped whistling.
 "I'm at my favorite job," he said.